HP 2100: 21MX

-In 1972, the division decided to move to 4kbit SRAM memory chips in place of core.
+In 1972, the division moved to 4kbit SRAM memory chips in place of core.
 These were about twice as fast as contemporary low-cost core, and much smaller, allowing 32kword machines to be built in a 2114-like form factor.
 At the time they made this decision, 4kbit SRAMs were not actually available, so experimental machines using the core from a 2100 series were used initially, replaced by 1kbit SRAM.
 At first it appeared 4k parts would not be available by the time the rest of the machine had been upgraded, so the company canvassed various manufacturers and found that a few were aggressively developing 4k parts.
 In particular, Intel, Mostek, Motorola, and Texas Instruments were all suggesting such parts would be available in quantity by late 1974.

 Using such memories in an expansion chassis like the earlier systems meant there was room for much more memory, into the megaword range.
 However, the CPU's use of 15-bit addresses limited the size to 32kwords.
 To address the desire for larger systems, HP developed the "Dynamic Mapping System", or DMS.
 DMS expanded the address format from 15 to 20 bits, allowing a maximum of 1,048,576 words, a dramatic expansion of the original system.

 These changes led to the 1974 introduction of the first of the 21MX series machines.
 This stood for the "21-M" processor and the "21-X" memory, as the memory control systems were separated from the CPU in order to provide flexibility in case the chosen 4k parts were changed during production.
 This proved useful in practice as the machines were shipped with memories using either Motorola or Texas Instruments parts, and they could be mixed in a single machine, while the higher density system based on 16-pin Mostek parts could be supported by replacing the normal 21-X/2 controller with the 21-X/1.

 The entire 2100 series was replaced in 1974 with the first of these 21MX series machines.
-Using the highest-density parts, the new machines could support up to 1.2 MB in the largest models.
+Using the highest-density parts, the new largest models could support up to 1.2 MB.
 When the CPU was further upgraded in 1976, the new models became the "21MX E-Series" and the original models retroactively became the "21MX M-Series".
 The main difference between the M and E was that the E used clever timing to improve the speed to about twice that of the M. A wider variety of machine styles were released as part of the 21MX series, including smaller systems with four slots and larger ones with 9 or 14 slots.

 The 21MX series featured a memory management unit and semiconductor memory expandable to 1,048,576 words (one megaword).
-The bit displays on the front panel buttons used small red light-emitting diodes (LEDs), instead of the burnout-prone incandescent bulbs used in earlier versions.
+The bit displays on the front-panel buttons used small red light-emitting diodes (LEDs), instead of the burnout-prone incandescent bulbs used in earlier versions.